kemaluzgoren/kemaluzgoren/README.md

 ## Hi there 👋
 ### About me
 I am an Embedded System Engineer with a passion for technology and software development.
 Throughout my academic journey, I focused on honing my skills in programming languages like C, C++, Python, and Matlab.
-My journey has been enriched with hands-on experience working on diverse projects, especially in the areas of telecommunications and embedded systems, where I effectively utilized tools such as GNURadio, KiCad, and Linux.
+My journey has been enriched with hands-on experience working on diverse projects, especially in the areas of telecommunications and embedded systems, where I effectively utilized tools such as GNURadio, Altium Design, KiCad, and Linux.